phildc/100-days-of-code/log.md

 **Today's Progress:** Chapter 2 - Structure and Layout.
 Completed the CSS Page Layouts section.
 Read the sections on Flex-Based and Grid-Based Layouts.
 Completed Activity 2.02 and watched the Activity 2.02 screencast.

 **Thoughts:** Should be settled back in tomorrow.
 Will start the Box Model section.
 The CSS Page Layouts section wasn't very deep.
-Will need to explore these areas in much more detail.
+Will need to explore these areas in much more detail - but later (as needed).
+Must stay focussed.

 **Links to work:**